 You will need to create 6 columns in the table: Name (Title), Price (Number), Quantity (Number), Total Cost (Formula), Source (URL), isBought (Checkbox).
 To change the type of a column, simply click the column header, and change the property type.
 Total cost will be the Price × Quantity of an item.
 To edit the formula of the Total Cost column, click the column header and select Edit Formula from the dropdown.
 Edit the formula to be as follows: prop("Price") * prop("Quantity")

 Et Voila!
 You have just set up your Notion dashboard for your van conversion and you're ready to start working effectively.
 Next, let's have a look at all the techniques you can employ to make the best use of your time and save you a tonne of money!

-How to Research Effectively
+How to research effectively

-When you are researching and gathering information on your campervan build, you will be taking in data from lots of different source; from youtube videos, to blogs, to books, to podcasts.
+When you are researching and gathering information on your campervan build, you will be taking in data from lots of different sources; from youtube videos, to blogs, to books, to podcasts.
 If you don't store this information somewhere, it won't stick in your head for long.
 Human brains are not designed to store information which you have only read once.
 Indeed, Just-In-Time (JIT) learning has become increasingly popular, whereby you only learn what you need to learn, when you need to learn it.

-As you deep dive into your van conversion research, you are going to come up with lots of features that you want in your van.
-Make sure you keep note of any of the big features that you want.
-Eg. a bed, sink, stove, solar panels, or even a shower!
+As you deep dive into your van conversion research, you are going to come up with lots of features that you want to install.
+Make sure you keep note of these, eg. a bed, sink, stove, solar panels, or even a shower!
 This will help you when you are designing your van.
-The next step is to go a layer deeper and determine which supplies you will actually need to buy.
+The next step is to go a layer deeper and determine which supplies you will actually need to buy for each feature.
 Add these supplies to the Supplies List page on your dashboard, noting the price, quantity and URL (link).